DataDog/documentation/content/en/service_management/app_builder/build.md

 Datadog App Builder is in private beta.
 Complete the form to request access.
 {{< /callout >}}

 You can create an app or edit existing apps from the [App Builder][1] page.
+The page lists information about existing apps:
+- The author
+- The status
-The page lists information about existing apps, including the author, status, the dates that each app was last modified, and whether the app is published or not.
+- The dates that each app was last modified
+- Whether the app is published or not

+On the App Builder page, access and filter your apps:
 - Hover over an app for the options to edit, delete, view or clone the app.
 - Toggle **My apps** if you want to see only apps that you created.